opentargets/genetics-gold-standards/README.md

 WORK IN PROGRESS

-### Gold Standard contained in the repository
+### GWAS Gold Standards contained in the repository

-We assembled a repository of published GWAS loci for which we have high confidence in the gene functionally implicated.
-Gold-standard evidence were grouped into 4 classes: (i) GWAS loci that overlap with drug targets; (ii) expert curated loci with strong orthogonal evidence or biological plausibility; (ii) ; (iii) loci inferred from experimental alteration (e.g. nucleotide editing); (iv) loci inferred from observational functional data (e.g. colocalising molecular QTLs).
+We assembled a repository of >400 published GWAS loci for which we have high confidence in the gene functionally implicated.
+Gold-standard evidence were grouped into 4 classes: (i) GWAS loci that overlap with drug targets-disease pairs; (ii) expert curated loci with strong orthogonal evidence or biological plausibility;  (iii) GWAS loci that have been investigated by functional follow up experiments (e.g. Reporter Assays, CRISPR/Cas9 genome editing); (iv) loci inferred from observational functional data (e.g. colocalisation with molecular QTLs and epigenetics marks).
 We also assigned each gold-standard a confidence rating of high, medium or low depending on our assessment of the strength of supporting evidence.

+Repository for GWAS variant to gene gold standards.

+`gold_standards/processed` contains the latest set of gold standards in a variety of formats.
+Note, the TSV file has arrays concatenated together using '|' as a seporator.

 To do:
 - Scripts to produce descriptive statistics for each gold standard set
 - Derive new gold standards based on drug and rare disease data

-Repository for GWAS variant to gene gold standards.

-`gold_standards/processed` contains the latest set of gold standards in a variety of formats.
-Note, the TSV file has arrays concatenated together using '|' as a seporator.

 ### Gold standard schema